Thuney/LangtonsAnt/README.md

 I'm not terribly familiar with LibGDX currently, nor am I accomplished in being entirely efficient in my code 100% of the time, so forgive me for shortcomings in my code.

+P.S.
+I've tried cloning this repository into other IDEs configured the same as the one I use, but the program behaves extremely strange and does not function.
+Sorry.